wesselb/stheno/README.md

 * If the input `x` is a _rank 2 tensor_, then every _row_ of `x` is
 interpreted as a separate input location.
-In this case inputs are multi-dimensional, and the columns correspond to the various inputs dimensions.
+In this case inputs are multi-dimensional, and the columns correspond to the various input dimensions.

 If `k` is a kernel, say `k = EQ()`, then `k(x, y)` constructs the _kernel matrix_ for all pairs of points between `x` and `y`. `k(x)` is shorthand for `k